openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 }
 ```

-**Function:** Return value type of the request method callback function.
+**Description:** Return type for the callback function of the request method.

 **System Capability:** SystemCapability.Communication.NetStack